bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 draft: true
 ---

-There is an app for everything and modern app stores have made it extremely convinient to install them on your device.
-However, there are some underlying issues that still need to be addressed:
+There is an app for everything and modern app stores have made it extremely convenient to install them on your device.
+However, some underlying issues still need to be addressed:

 * Each application has a different set of terms and services.
 A small subset of users read it and a smaller subset refuses to use an application due to its terms and services.

 * These applications are crucial for you but if you lose access to them, there might not be a proper support channel to regain access or retrieve data.
-If you loses access to your google account you'll also lose access to your emails, your photos (backed up on Google Photos), your YouTube account and probably most of the services you signed in using Google.
+If you lose access to your Google account you’ll also lose access to your emails, your photos (backed up on Google Photos), your YouTube account, and probably most of the services you signed in using Google.

 * Many of them operate on a subscription-based model which means you don't own the product outright, you are just renting it as a service.

-**Self Hosting** these services presents an option to have more control while also keeping your data private.
-There are multiple hardware options available across the budget that could be used to host services like media streaming platform, cloud storage, VPN server, etc. In this article we will go through the hardware options available for self hosting.
+Self Hosting these services presents an option to have more control while also keeping your data private.
+There are multiple hardware options available across the budget that could be used to host services like media streaming platforms, cloud storage, VPN server, etc. In this article, we will go through the hardware options available for self-hosting.

 # Mini PCs
-Mini PCs provide maximum utility for homelab workloads (like router, adblocking DNS, media streaming, etc.) but in a smaller package with low power consumption and noise.
+Mini PCs provide maximum utility for homelab workloads (like a router, adblocking DNS, media streaming, etc.) but in a smaller package with low power consumption and noise.

-If you want to get started with self hosting then a mini PC would be a great option or if you want to deploy a secondary server for services running round-the-clock (like password manager).
+If you want to get started with self-hosting then a mini PC would be a great option or if you want to deploy a secondary server for services running round-the-clock (like password manager).

 ## Raspberry Pi and Alternatives
 <p align="center"><img src="raspberry-pi-and-alternatives.jpg" alt="Raspberry Pi and Alternatives"></p>
 <p align="center"><small><i>Photo by <a href="https://unsplash.com/@harrisonbroadbent?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Harrison Broadbent</a> on <a href="https://unsplash.com/photos/1mu9gF8OhNk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></i></small></p>

-Raspberry Pi is a credit-card sized mini PC that uses CPUs based on ARM architecture.
-Due to its modularity and open design it is used for monitoring weather, robotics and teaching basic computer science.
+Raspberry Pi is a credit-card-sized mini PC that uses CPUs based on ARM architecture.
+Due to its modularity and open design, it is used for monitoring weather, robotics, and teaching basic computer science.

-General-Purpose Input/Output (GPIO) pins on Raspberry Pi could be used for itegrating it with different circuits or appliances to monitor/contol them or extend its functionality.
+General-Purpose Input/Output (GPIO) pins on Raspberry Pi could be used for integrating it with different circuits or appliances to monitor/control them or extend their functionality.

-Its a great candidate for self hosting due to
+It is a great candidate for self-hosting due to
 * its smaller size
 * a large community of developers
 * minimal energy consumption